hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/189__Praveen_R._Bhat.md

 >
 > A : I am not contesting this.
 >
-​Oh, but you are.
-You can't differentiate jagat and Maya... here's why.​..
+Oh, but you are.
+You can't differentiate jagat and Maya... here's why...
-(...​continued in Part 2)​
+(...continued in Part 2)